 Laboratories

-A variety of sample types will be collected during this study, requiring multiple analyzing laboratories.

 Water chemistry samples will be analyzed by the Chemical and Environmental Services Bureau of the State of Utah’s Public Health Laboratories (hereafter referred to as the State Lab).
 The State Lab maintains an in-house QAPP, available from the QAO (Toby Hooker).

-DWQ will use American West Analytical Laboratories (AWAL) for analysis of MBTEXN, the Diesel Range Organics (DRO), and the Oil Range Organics (ORO) of total petroleum hydrocarbons.
-Table 8 summarizes the laboratories, the analyses conducted, and their points of contact for this study.
+Table 8 summarizes the laboratory, the analyses conducted, and point of contact for this study.

 Table 8.
-Analysis and Laboratories.
+Analysis and Laboratory.